L. Murray Dixon

 This is a 3-story, 3-bay domestic building in the Mediterranean Revival style built in 1934.
+The building is two rectangular buildings with courtyard between in plan.
 The structural system is concrete block.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
-Exterior walls are rough stucco; Added ledges and quoins made of smooth stucco The building has a mansard roof clad in replacement spanish tile.
+Exterior walls are rough stucco; Added ledges and quoins made of smooth stucco.
+The building has a mansard roof clad in replacement spanish tile.
 Windows are replacement aluminum casements.
+Approach the primary entryway through the central courtyard; Courtyard leads to several entryways into both buildings; Present primary entryway is located towards the rear of the southern building.
 There is a five-story, rear ell, extension addition.
-Both buildings added onto by 5-story addition hidden behind the original Approach the primary entryway through the central courtyard; Courtyard leads to several entryways into both buildings; Present primary entryway is located towards the rear of the southern building
+Both buildings added onto by 5-story addition hidden behind the original.

 * Date source: Miami-Dade County Property Appraiser

 Description generated by RuskinARC™.